jeff4/a7/src/pages/posts/54-pas-chap2.md

 ---
 ## Babbage and the Mechanisation of Mental Labour
 ### Quotes
-1. Charles Babbage (1832): 'We must remember that another and a higher science, itself still more boundless, is also advancing with a giant's stride ...
-It is the science of calculation -- which becomes continually more necessary at each step of our progress, and which must ultimately govern the whole of the applications of science to the arts of life.'
+1. Charles Babbage (1832): *We must remember that another and a higher science, itself still more boundless, is also advancing with a giant's stride ...
+It is the science of calculation -- which becomes continually more necessary at each step of our progress, and which must ultimately govern the whole of the applications of science to the arts of life.*

+***
+* @f = add '1.' and j to the next line
+* @s  = add '1.' and that's all
+* @a = add an asterisk at the end of the current line and add j to advance to the next line
+***

 ### Computation as division of labour